 My final lab course at university in 2010 consisted of implementing the I3D paper "Cascaded Light Propagation Volumes for Real-Time Indirect Illumination", which describes an lighting algorithm that is being used in Crytek's CryEngine 3.

-The algorithm approximates global illumination by rendering the light into a reflective shadow map, injecting it into a volume (using a spherical harmonics representation) and propagates the light flux in this volume (hence the name of the algorithm) and taking into account occlusion as possible extension.
+The algorithm approximates Global Illumination by rendering light into a reflective shadow map, injecting it into a 3d volume (using a spherical harmonics representation) and propagating the light flux inside this volume (hence the name of the algorithm).
+It also takes occlusion into account as possible extension.

-The whole algorithm is physically motivated but corners everywhere, of course, to be more efficient.
-The paper also contains a few errors and doesn't explain everything needed to implement it in great detail (like eg the solid angles of the side faces), so I've written two documents detailing the mistakes I've found and the additional calculations I've performed.
+The whole algorithm is physically motivated but uses many approximations to be more efficient.
+The paper also contains a few errors and doesn't explain everything needed to implement the algorithm (like eg the solid angles of the side faces), so I've written two documents detailing fixes for the mistakes I've found and the additional calculations I've performed.

-I haven't implemented cascaded LPVs and I also use only one light/RSM and only inject its depth into the occlusion volume, but the results already look very nice in my opinion.
+I have not implemented cascaded LPVs, only use one light/RSM and only inject its depth into the occlusion volume due to time constraints, but the results already look convincing.